 Behavior modification — Behavior modification is indicated for all patients who have OSA and a modifiable risk factor.
 The types of behavior modification that should be instituted depend upon the characteristics of the patient.
 Overweight or obese patients should be encouraged to lose weight.
 Patients with positional OSA should change their sleep position accordingly.
 All patients should be advised that alcohol and certain common medications, such as benzodiazepines, may worsen their OSA.

 Weight loss and exercise — Weight loss and exercise should be recommended to all patients with OSA who are overweight or obese [1,2,7].
-While rarely leading to complete remission of OSA, weight loss has been shown to improve overall health and metabolic parameters, decrease the apnea-hypopnea index (AHI, the number of apneas and hypopneas per hour of sleep), reduce blood pressure, improve quality of life, and probably decrease daytime sleepiness [8-16].
+While rarely leading to complete remission of OSA, weight loss, including that from bariatric surgery, has been shown to improve overall health and metabolic parameters, decrease the apnea-hypopnea index (AHI, the number of apneas and hypopneas per hour of sleep), reduce blood pressure, improve quality of life, and probably decrease daytime sleepiness [8-17].
 (See "Obesity in adults: Health consequences".)

 Initial treatment for weight loss should be aimed at decreasing food intake and, when possible increasing energy expenditure.
 Available strategies for weight loss include behavioral modification, dietary therapy, exercise, drug therapy, and surgery.
 These are discussed in detail separately.
 (See "Obesity in adults: Overview of management".)